What Social Bachata Looks Like

-This class will help you feel confident in all the basics until you are moving without thinking!
+This 2 hr experience will help you feel confident in all the basics and give you a taste of the world of Bachata!

 Take this class if you have never taken Bachata lesson before!